Sign up for our live training for R series applicants on October 25th. Library members can register here. Not a member yet? Purchase access here.

 Certifications, Degrees, and Experience

-My Biomedical Sciences PhD combined with my experience as an NIH bench scientist and staff writer inform the work I do with applicants and organizations.
-My goal is to improve a researcher’s grantsmanship skill on all submissions going forward.
-It makes them a better grantee, mentor, and reviewer and ensures the research the best chance of success.
+My Biomedical Sciences PhD combined with my experience as an NIH bench scientist and staff writer inform the work we do with applicants and organizations.
+Our goal is to improve a researcher’s grantsmanship skill on all submissions going forward.
+It makes them a better applicant, mentor, and reviewer and ensures the research the best chance of success.

 PhD in Biomedical Sciences